-Introduced only in 2010 this Louis Viutton print immediately became iconic and we understand why.
+Introduced only in 2010, this Louis Vuitton print immediately became iconic and we understand why.
 The signature Monogram pattern is deeply embossed into high-quality calfskin, creating a stunning look.
 Even when you look at a picture of a bag with this pattern, you feel the burning desire to touch every ornament.
 Louis Vuitton Black Monogram Empreinte Mazarine MM in our online shop is a perfect example.
-The youngest of the classic prints appeares on multiple models and silhouettes of the fashion house.
+The youngest of the classic prints appears on multiple models and silhouettes of the fashion house.

-Not only good-looking but also highly durable this pattern will serve you a lifetime.
+Not only good-looking but also highly durable, this pattern will serve you a lifetime.
 Even constantly used, it would stay in mint condition after several years.
-That's one of the reasons why it has become a classic Louis Viutton pattern and is often chosen over canvas models.
+That's one of the reasons why it has become a classic Louis Vuitton pattern and is often chosen over canvas models.
 Empreinte is sturdy and is prone to all sorts of scratches and damages.

 This leather doesn't require special care.
 It can handle rain and even your hand lotions, and for storage you can just put it into a dust bag without wiping it first.
 But still try not to be too careless with this precious item.

 Multicolor Monogram is the only print that has become classic among all the other limited collaborations with the artists.
 We've already told the full story of success of this LV pattern in our article about Louis Vuitton Multicolore Monogram Collection: Your Guide to One of the Most Iconic Louis Vuitton Prints, and now we'll just mention some most impressive details.
 Introduced only 17 years ago, Multicolor Monogram already reached the pick of its popularity and was eventually discontinued.